jw35/tunebook-abc/README.md

 Processing
 ----------

-All the tunes are represented by ABC file fragments in at `abc/` directory.
+All the tunes are represented by ABC file fragments in the  `abc/` (first edition) and `abc2/` (second edition) directories.
 Their file names, and the `X:` field reference numbers inside them, are based on the two-digit page number on which the tune appears in the Tunebook and a two-digit sequence number within that page.